nicjansma/mediawiki-Extension-SpecialUserScore/README.md

 # Special:UserScore

-The SpecialUserScore extension for [http://www.mediawiki.org](MediaWiki) measures user scores by the number of contributions.
+The SpecialUserScore extension for [MediaWiki](http://www.mediawiki.org) measures user scores by the number of contributions.

-See the [http://www.mediawiki.org/wiki/Extension:SpecialUserScore](MediaWiki.org extension page) for details.
+See the [MediaWiki.org extension page](http://www.mediawiki.org/wiki/Extension:SpecialUserScore) for details.

 # Installation